marco262/my_wiki/data/dnd/class/ranger.md

 _2nd-level ranger feature_

-You can use a [[[equipment:adventuring-gear#druidic-focus|druidic focus]]] as a spellcasting focus for your ranger spells.
+You can use a [[[general:Equipment#adventuring-gear|druidic focus]]] as a spellcasting focus for your ranger spells.
 A druidic focus might be a sprig of mistletoe or holly, a wand or rod made of yew or another special wood, a staff drawn whole from a living tree, or an object incorporating feathers, fur, bones, and teeth from sacred animals.

 ### Spell Versatility